-The chaises 1600/1800, are a duo of sculptural chairs in stainless steel with a subtle brushed textural finish.
+The 'Chaises 1600/1800', are a duo of sculptural chairs, created in stainless steel with a subtle brushed textural finish.
 The pair are named after the place in which they were inspired, by the work of architect Charlotte Periand at the ski station ‘les arcs’ situated in the French Alps.
-The chairs are architectural in form, almost futuristic in the design approach, to be a feature piece in a given space without being overwhelming due to relatable material.
-The chairs are made by a specialised metalworker in Paris, where they are designed.
+The chairs are architectural in form and almost futuristic in the design approach.
+They are intended to stand out as a feature piece in a given space yet also remain simple and modest due to the materials used.
+The chairs are crafted by a specialised metalworker in Paris, where they are designed.

 Photos: Boris Bincoletto

-From fish scales to mushroom wood we were amazed with what we can build with and it confirmed to us
+We chose 10 Argot chairs and got to work discovering and applying these weird and wonderful materials.
+From fish scales to mushroom wood, we were amazed with what we could build with and it confirmed to us

 that we need to dive into improving the efficiency of designing sustainably.